mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 - Every trade, card swipe, or UPI transaction is executed by code.
 - Latency, correctness, and robustness matter as much as capital.

-**Example:** High-frequency trading firms compete on microsecond latencies.
-A trading algorithm must be both mathematically sound and computationally efficient.
-The difference between a 100-microsecond and 200-microsecond execution can mean millions in profits or losses.

 ### Algorithms Rule the Battlefield